Cray-HPE/docs-csm/operations/boot_orchestration/Clean_Up_After_a_BOS-BOA_Job_is_Completed_or_Cancelled.md

 When a session is launched, the items below are created:

 -   **Boot Orchestration Agent \(BOA\) job:** The Kubernetes job that runs and handles the BOS session.
 -   **ConfigMap for BOA:** This ConfigMap contains the configuration information that the BOA job uses.
 The BOA pod mounts a ConfigMap named `boot-session` at /mnt/boot\_session inside the pod.
-This ConfigMap has a random UUID name, such as e786def5-37a6-40db-b36b-6b67ebe174ee.
-This name does not obviously connect it to the BOA job.
+The name of the configmap has a 1-1 relation to the name of the BOS session created, however, the name of the BOS session can be different from the name of the session template used to create it.
+For created sessions that do not specify a name, this is most commonly a UUID value.
 -   **etcd entries:** BOS makes an entry for the session in its etcd key/value store.
 If the BOA job has run for long enough, it will also have written a status entry into etcd for this session.
 -   **Configuration Framework Service \(CFS\) session:** If configuration is enabled, and the session is doing a boot, reboot, or configure operation, then BOA will have instructed CFS to configure the nodes once they boot.
 There is not an easy way to link a BOA session to the CFS sessions that are spawned.